calebg4205/sep11-freedom-project/blog/entry01.md

 My current stage of the EDP is defining the problem.
 I want to make it so immigrants have the same chance as anyone else.
 For that they need to know laws in their own language.
 I want everyone to have a fair shot.
 My problem is about equality and I believe mhy website will provide a fast and reliable way to make laws accessible to all.

 ### skills
 * Learning on your own: While studying React I had to learn a lot I didn't know about Javascript.
-I had to improvise and learn on my own> I big help was ChatGPT to explain concepts to me.
+I had to improvise and learn on my own.
+I big help was ChatGPT to explain concepts to me.
 I also want to thank my friend <b>Shi-Jun Weng</b> for giving me a roadmap.
 Learning on your own can be challenging, but no one truly learns on there own.
 They depend on other to teach them.
 I learned what it meant to really learn and develop my skills on my own.
 * How to use AI: This became a challenge for me as I discovered the power of ChatGPT in code.
 It can make things for you in an instant.
 Still I need to make things on my own to learn on my own.
 SO with some help from AI as a starting point I worked on my own.
 I tried to build things on my own even if they didn't work.
 It was worth it to learn.

 [Next](entry02.md)